Native vs Cross-platform App Development: Latest Trends in Mobile App Development 2024

 Higher market reach:

-With a single app that works on both iOS and Android, businesses can potentially reach a wider audience.
+With a single app that works on both iOS and Android, businesses can reach a wider audience.
 This expanded market reach can lead to increased user acquisition, revenue generation, and brand visibility.
-Cross-platform development makes it easier to cater to diverse user preferences and behaviours.
+Cross-platform development makes it easier to cater to diverse user preferences and behaviors.

 Easy to maintain: